tawmae/tawmae.github.io/movie_quiz.md

 [DuoVia.FuzzyStrings.dll](assets/media/DuoVia.FuzzyStrings.dll)

 {: .highlight }
 This .dll file is required for the chat answers and allows for not-100% matches.
 So if the movie was `Schindler's List`, then the answer `schindlers list` would count as well.
-This is not 100% accurate, but it's better than having to type the movie name 100% accurate.
+This is not 100% accurate and may occasionally have a match when it's not supposed to, but it's better than having to type the movie name 100% accurate.

 ## Required OBS plugins (optional if you only want the chat version)
 1. [Stroke Glow Shadow Plugin](https://obsproject.com/forum/resources/stroke-glow-shadow.1800/)